uozuAho/cslint/readme.md

 ```

 # todo
-- doc myapp.Program.SomeSyncMethod: i want this to become async rather than
-  ignore the async task call
 - try try https://csharpier.com/
     - fix long lines: not part of built-in or added analysers :(
 - remove redundant qualifiers on dotnet format